Nelson Velazquez Preview, Player Props: Royals vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have the 18th-ranked team ERA among all league pitching staffs (4.47).
+- The Red Sox have a 4.54 team ERA that ranks 21st among all MLB pitching staffs.

-- In his most recent time out on Saturday against the Los Angeles Dodgers, the left-hander tossed 4 1/3 innings, giving up four earned runs while surrendering four hits.
+- In his most recent outing on Sunday against the Los Angeles Dodgers, the right-hander went four innings, allowing one earned run while surrendering five hits.

-- The 34-year-old has put together a 3.99 ERA and 9.6 strikeouts per nine innings across 18 games this season, while allowing a batting average of .242 to opposing hitters.
+- The 27-year-old has an ERA of 4.93, with 8.2 strikeouts per nine innings, in 15 games this season.
+Opponents have a .245 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.